formal-land/formal.land/docs/tools/rocq-of-ocaml/cookbook.md

   f:(key -> tree -> 'a -> 'a Lwt.t) ->
   'a Lwt.t
 ```
-We do not handle this kind of type in `coq-of-ocaml`, because there are no clear equivalent features in Rocq.
+We do not handle this kind of type in `rocq-of-ocaml`, because there are no clear equivalent features in Rocq.
 In most of the code, we would replace this declaration with an algebraic datatype as follows:
 ```ocaml
 type depth =
   | Eq of int